Tuktuk27/LQR_fuzzy_optimization/README.md

 # LQR_fuzzy_optimization

-Goal is to optimize the tunable LQR parameters and the design of the fuzzy logic controller through PSO or Reinforcment Learning
+The goal is to optimize the tunable LQR parameters and the design of the fuzzy logic controller through PSO or Reinforcement Learning.
+Those are controllers used on a car suspension simulation.